 Photo from Wikipedia / "Bain"

 The origins of Marshall Field & Company can be traced back to 1852.
 However, the first appearance of the (quote-unquote) "Marshall Field's" nameplate was in January 1881, when Mr. Field bought out his final senior partner.
-By the time of this 1910 photo, Marshall Field & Company was operating out of a State Street flagship store, which had been completed in 1902.
+At the time of this 1910 photo, Marshall Field & Company was operating out of a State Street flagship store, which had been completed in 1902.

 Photo from Library of Congress